 R-value: 4.3

 In our opinion, it’s clear that Big Agnes did everything possible to make the Zoom UL’s specs look as good as possible, but to the pad’s detriment.
 Take the packed size, for example: It’s impressively small, but you’ll have to do a lot of wrangling to get the pad back into its stuff sack after removing it for the first time.
-Second, the two-way valve is basic, and unlike more modern designs you’ll have to push the air out when it’s time to deflate.
+Second, the two-way valve is basic, and unlike more modern designs, you’ll have to push the air out when it’s time to deflate.
 But our primary gripe is the Zoom UL’s warmth: The pad simply does not live up to its 4.3 R-value.
-We took it backpacking in the heart of the summer and suffered two very cold nights, and have heard similar reports from others.
+We took it backpacking in the heart of the summer and suffered two very cold nights, and we’ve heard similar reports from others.
 Overall, the Zoom UL fell well short of our expectations, but if you’re looking for lightweight comfort and plan to use the pad in very mild conditions, it’s still a worthy contender.

 See the Big Agnes Zoom UL

-18. Klymit Insulated Static V Lite ($100)
+17. Klymit Insulated Static V Lite ($110)

 Klymit Insulated Static V Lite sleeping padCategory: Air pad